ESPP: Is it worth it for employers and employees?

 An ESPP is a way for employees to purchase company stock via payroll deductions, sometimes at a reduced price.
 The discount allowed is normally 15% of the market value of the stock on either the first day or on the last day of the offer period, usually six months.
 Along with the discount element, another incentive is that employers can choose to match contribution level and there are also tax benefits.
 With two types of ESPP to choose from, Qualified and Non-Qualified, you can determine what solution works best for you and your employees.

 Together these create an attractive opportunity for participating employees, one which gives them a vested interest in the performance of the business.
-If you want to learn more about ESPPs, head over to our complete guide.

 What are the ESPP pros and cons for employers and employees?